miguel-msa/dkron-study/README.md

 1. Does examination on how Dkron works
 2. Stress tests the system and explores its bottlenecks and possible workaround solutions

-This was my first project of this kind, and delivered in less than 72 hours.
+This was my first project of this kind, and delivered in less than 3 days.

 # Setup